 This new style of swinging music put saddle shoes and socks to work and turned the simple circle skirt into a work of art.
 You could say goodbye to the plain Jane sock hoppers when the poodle skirt hit the floor.

 No, the poodle skirt was not fashion for pooches, but it was a canvas for burgeoning artists.
 No bobby soxer would be complete without her wool felt skirt with a customised poodle appliqué.

-The main objective was to have the fullest skirt possible, so that your appliqué would be almost flat and seen clearly.
+The main objective was to have the fullest skirt possible so that your appliqué would be almost flat and seen clearly.
 Were parents responsible for this clever separation device?

-Competition was fierce for title of the keenest skirt, and weeks were spent cutting felt and pasting sequins.
-Cats, fish, dice, flamingos, cars, and even Scottie dogs in tartan plaid sweaters and sequined leashes walked across the skirt.
+Competition was fierce for the title of the keenest skirt, and weeks were spent cutting felt and pasting sequins.
+Cats, fish, dice, flamingos, cars, and even Scottie dogs in tartan (plaid) sweaters and sequined leashes walked across the skirt.

 Just don’t pair your poodle skirt with your cat-eye glasses unless you want a rock ’em sock ’em hopping good time.